karencfv/os-resources/README.md

 ## Alternative OSs

-[seL4 Microkernel](https://sel4.systems/) High-assurance, high-performance operating system microkernel.
+[seL4 Microkernel](https://sel4.systems/).
+High-assurance, high-performance operating system microkernel.
 It is unique because of its comprehensive formal verification, without compromising performance.
 It is meant to be used as a trustworthy foundation for building safety- and security-critical systems..

-[HermitCore](https://hermitcore.org/) Novel unikernel operating system targeting a scalable and predictable runtime behavior for HPC and cloud environments.
+[HermitCore](https://hermitcore.org/).
+Novel unikernel operating system targeting a scalable and predictable runtime behavior for HPC and cloud environments.

+[Tock](https://www.tockos.org/).
+An embedded operating system designed for running multiple concurrent, mutually distrustful applications on low-memory and low-power microcontrollers.

 ## Videos